bitcart/bitcart-docs/support-and-community/faq/deployment-faq.md

 If you need to figure out which environment variable you need to modify, have a look at [this list](../../deployment/docker.md#configuration).

-### How can I run BitcartCC on testnet?
+### How can I run Bitcart on testnet?

-There is no such term as "testnet BitcartCC".
-BitcartCC is modular, and what you can do instead is, enable testnet on certain coins (daemons), but not on every one.
+There is no such term as "testnet Bitcart".
+Bitcart is modular, and what you can do instead is, enable testnet on certain coins (daemons), but not on every one.
 So it is possible, let's say, to have bitcoin daemon running in mainnet, bitcoin cash in testnet, and litecoin in regtest.

 To change the network of a coin, run: